 After breakfast, you are driven to visit the Norbulingka Park, the former summer palace of Dalai Lama.
 Explore the beautiful gardens and experience one of the most holy sites in Tibetan Buddhism while soaking up the rich history.
 Next, come to Drepung Monastery, which were once the largest Tibetan Buddhist monastery housing 10,000 monks in its heyday.
 Learn about the lives of Tibetan monks.

 Your tour ends at Sera Monastery, where you will get the chance to experience “Buddhism Scriptures Debating”.
 These debates are unique to Sera and are quite famous.
 Enjoy the debates!

 Tips: This day, you will be driven to the outskirts of Lhasa City and will spend less than an hour driving in total.
 The road condition is good.
 A little walking or climbing is involved.
 You are required to pack plenty of water with you along with your sun glasses and sun cream.

-Tips: You are advised to pack your luggage carefully, especially for small things like camera charger, power adaptor, mobile phone, phone charger, wallet and towel.
-If your flight is arranged in the afternoon, please make sure to check out the hotel before 12 p.m.
+Tips: Please pack your luggage carefully, especially for things like tooth brush, camera, mobile phone, phone charger, towel, wallet.
+If your flight is arranged in the afternoon, make sure you check out the hotel before 12pm.